 Mats Granryd, director-general of trade group GSMA said.
 “Today mobile is a truly global platform, delivering connectivity and, perhaps more importantly, social and economic opportunities to citizens in all corners of the world.”

 GSMA keeps on showing the real-time data of the mobile subscribers in the world through GSMA intelligence.
 The picture above shows the real-time data of total mobile connections in the world and the unique mobile subscribers, according to GSMA.

 World mobile market and growth

-In the mobile market, 55 percent mobile subscribers alone comes from Asia Pacific region.
-The region includes two largest mobile economy.
-China is the world’s largest mobile market with more than billion subscribers.
-Whereas India is the second largest mobile market with 730 million.
-Europe has the highest penetration of mobile subscribers in the world, and Africa be the least penetrated one.
+In the mobile market, 55 percent of mobile subscribers alone come from the Asia Pacific region.
+The region includes the two largest mobile economies.
+China is the world’s largest mobile market with more than a billion subscribers.
+Whereas India is the second-largest mobile market with 730 million.
+Europe has the highest penetration of mobile subscribers in the world, and Africa is the least penetrated one.

 In the whole world mobile market, India has the largest market growth.
 GSMA also predicts India to host around 30 percent of unique subscribers in this decade.